BritoAlv/juego_cartas/README.md

-# Implementing Something That Looks Almost Like A Poker Game.
+# Implementing Something That Looks Almost Like A Mix Between A Poker Game And The "UNO Game".
 Based on:

  https://edcharbeneau.com/csharp-functional-workshop-instructions/
  https://github.com/terrajobst/minsk/

 ## Run